top of page

 The Challenge

-The Meadowbrook School of Weston recruited me as a makerspace and design thinking curriculum expert to aid in their transformation as a forward-thinking STEAM school.
+The Meadowbrook School of Weston recruited us as makerspace and design thinking curriculum experts to aid in their transformation as a forward-thinking STEAM school.
 They were installing a brand new makerspace, but required teacher buy-in and curriculum integration for teachers to feel secure in leveraging the new tools being offered.
-They went to MIT’s Edgerton Center, which came to me, to serve as the pioneering consultant at the client site.
+They went to MIT’s Edgerton Center, which came to us, to serve as the pioneering consultant at the client site.

 The Process

-I coached the team of science teachers to pilot new ways of integrating design thinking projects into their existing curriculum and finding opportunities for students to authentically create in the makerspace.
-I mapped their curriculum objectives as capabilities and desired outcomes to new projects to show how capabilities would transfer from one project to another.
-I created tools to help teachers make sense of integrating design thinking mindsets into their work.
+We coached the team of science teachers to pilot new ways of integrating design thinking projects into their existing curriculum and finding opportunities for students to authentically create in the makerspace.
+We mapped their curriculum objectives as capabilities and desired outcomes to new projects to show how capabilities would transfer from one project to another.
+We created tools to help teachers make sense of integrating design thinking mindsets into their work.

 Results

-I made myself open and available to the community and that resulted in new projects with new teachers approaching me as ambassadors of the practice.
-I presented our successes at Board meetings and took the team to an annual congress on best design thinking practices.
-Teachers that worked with me emerged as confident and capable in their abilities to incorporate design thinking projects into their curriculum and with a prototyping mindset that craved feedback from their students in new ways than ever before.
-I implemented a new governance model that brought the makerspace specialist into the classroom to reduce redundancies and inefficiencies in project design.
+We made ourselves open and available to the community and that resulted in new projects with new teachers approaching us as ambassadors of the practice.
+We presented our successes at Board meetings and took the team to an annual congress on best design thinking practices.
+Teachers that worked with us emerged as confident and capable in their abilities to incorporate design thinking projects into their curriculum and with a prototyping mindset that craved feedback from their students in new ways than ever before.
+We implemented a new governance model that brought the makerspace specialist into the classroom to reduce redundancies and inefficiencies in project design.

 bottom of page